-Alameda County HCD runds the MCC Program and applies to the State for a single family bond allocation to convert to Mortgage Credit Certificates (MCC) annually.
-The MCC provides a tax credit that subsidize the mortgage interest rate for qualified first-time homebuyers.
+Local jurisdictions can apply to the State for a single family bond allocation to convert to Mortgage Credit Certificates (MCC), which provide a tax credit to subsidize the mortgage interest rate for qualified first-time homebuyers.
 The County is currently administering a Mortgage Credit Certificate program that supports approximately 60 first-time homebuyers annually countywide.
 CDA-HCD submits a county-wide application every year for its maximum allocation of MCC's.